-With 73 server locations in 29 countries, Norton has Secure VPN one of the smallest VPNnetworks in the industry.
-However, there is a fine selection of servers in Europe and the United States, which are the locations most in demand - including servers in Denmark - so that most needs will be met.
+With 73 server locations in 29 countries Norton Secure VPN one of the smallest VPNnetwork in the industry.
+However, there is a fine range of servers in Europe and the USA, which are the locations most in demand - including servers in Denmark - so most needs will be met.

 There is not immediately a killswitch built in, which completely disconnects the Internet if connected to VPN the server is disconnected.
 Otherwise, it is a good security measure if VPN- the connection is lost, because otherwise you are no longer protected by warning VPN and one's IP address is freely exposed.

 It is only possible to subscribe for one year at a time and the price depends on the number of units you can be connected to at the same time.
 Here you can choose between 1, 5 and 10 units and prices are respectively.
 299, 399 and 499 for the first year corresponding to 25, 33 and 42 per month.
 It should be noted that the app can of course be installed on an unlimited number of devices, but can only be applied to the number covered by the subscription at any given time.

 After one year, the subscription will automatically renew if it is not unsubscribed before, and then prices will rise to 399, 599 and 799 DKK per year for the future respectively.
 1, 5 and 10 connections.
 This corresponds to approximately 33, 50 and 67 per month.
 Fortunately, it is easy to turn off automatic renewal with a single click in the account settings on the website.

 You can get your money back for a full 60 days, which is perhaps the longest return period in the industry.
 After trying Norton Secure VPN I used the chat feature on the website to request a refund and I quickly got it without any problems.
 Shortly thereafter, I received a confirmation email and within an hour after I requested the refund, the money was back in my Paypal account.

 Below is a brief overview of: